anvan882/CSC-680-StudyBuddyApp/README.md

 - Save user progress to Firestore (e.g., goals, streak, rewards)
 - Sign in anonymously per device for personal goal tracking
 - Navigation across Home, Session, Goals, and Settings screens
+- To be easy, simple and quick to use

 ### 🌟 Nice-to-Have Features (Future Enhancements)
 These are **not essential** to the MVP, but would greatly improve UX: